Easy Homemade Ketchup - no sugar added, low-carb, keto

 You should store this delicious, and oh-so-easy-to-make ketchup in your fridge in an air-tight container.

-It should last a week, but perhaps will last up to 3 weeks, but I personally wouldn't push it that far and I doubt it will be around that long anyhow.
+It should last a week, but perhaps up to 3 weeks, but I personally wouldn’t push it that far and I doubt it will be around that long anyhow.

-If you really want to make a lot more of it, or store it for longer, you can store it there for about 6 months--making sure there's very little air in the container will help it to stay better in the freezer.
+If you really want to make a lot more of it, or store it for longer, you can store it in the freezer for 6 months–making sure there’s very little air in the container will help it to store there without freezer burn.
 If you can make the container truly air tight you can likely freeze it for longer than that.

 homemade ketchup in glass bottle